josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 For those who wish to remain, assist with preparations.
 We'll be heading into the wormhole as soon as we're ready.

 Rosa.
-If you wish to go, I will be appoint you Squadron Commander for the duration of the journey and recommend you for permanent promotion.
+If you wish to go, I will appoint you Squadron Commander for the duration of the journey and recommend you for permanent promotion.

 **Rosa Dietrich:** *Rosa laughs meekly*